Nuitka/Nuitka/Developer_Manual.rst

 It's really exciting to see, how this proposal cleans up the existing code and integrates with it.

-The "TreeBuilding" result should already contain default "ValueFriends" for constants and for everything else.
-In fact the expression nodes should do that during build time and then "ctypes" would be an module object, but most things will be of no real type, and that one should be cheap.

 Code Generation Impact
 ----------------------